vdhamer/Photo-Club-Hub/.github/README.md

 To achieve this, the app retrieves software-readable lists of photo clubs, their lists of members and their curated images from one or more servers.
-This ensures that photo clubs, club members and member images can be added or chanaged without requiring a new release of the app.
+This ensures that photo clubs, club members and member images can be added or changed without requiring a new release of the app.

 See the [Architecture](#the-app-architecture) section for how this information is structured and distributed.
 Help in the form of coding, testing and suggestions is highly appreciated.
 See the [section](#contributing) on contributing below.